Mike Bennett (wrestler): Return to Impact Wrestling (2022)

 At Hard To Kill, on January 8, 2022, Bennett made his return to TNA, now known as Impact Wrestling, appeared along with Maria, Matt Taven, PCO, and Vincent, attacking Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino.
-On September 1, 2022 episode of Impact!, they defeated The Good Brothers (Doc Gallows and Karl Anderson) to capture the Impact World Tag Team Championship for a first time.
-They would lose the titles on the October 20, 2022 addition of Impact! to Heath and Rhino.
+On the September 1, 2022 episode of Impact!, they defeated The Good Brothers (Doc Gallows and Karl Anderson) to capture the Impact World Tag Team Championship for a first time.
+They would lose the titles on the October 20, 2022 edition of Impact! to Heath and Rhino.
 On October 8, 2022, it was announced that Bennett, Kanellis, Taven and Vincent had left Impact Wrestling.